Symposium III: Glass Technology and Manufacturing

-Glass is one of the most fascinating materials ever produced and exploited by mankind.
-It has been present on our planet in the form of natural glasses (such as obsidian) for hundreds of thousands of years, and the manufacture of “synthetic” glass was invented more than 5 millennia ago.
+Glass has been present on our planet in the form of natural glasses (such as obsidian) for hundreds of thousands of years, and the manufacture of “synthetic” glass was invented more than 5 millennia ago.
 Throughout ages, skilled glass technologists and scientists have improved its technology and manufacturing processes, and glass has become an essential part of our everyday lives.
 Despite its already rich history, glass manufacture keeps innovating to produce better and cheaper products while reducing the energetic and environmental footprints of the glass-making process.

 Mathieu Hubert, Corning Incorporated, USA, firstname.lastname@example.org